A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: A PEL-type Igusa stack and the rational conjecture

 On the other hand, there is a commutative diagram

-If we set $(M,\varphi)$ and $(M',\varphi')$ to be the crystalline Dieudonn\'e module of $\AV_0$ and $\G_0$, then using the classification of $p$-divisible groups over quasi-regular semiperfect rings, c.f. example \ref{example-crystallineDieu}, the top row can be identified with
+If we set $(M,\varphi)$ and $(M',\varphi')$ to be the crystalline Dieudonn\'e module of $\AV_0$ and $\G_0$, then using the classification of $p$-divisible groups over qrsp rings, cf. Example \ref{example-crystallineDieu}, the top row can be identified with